Carlos Paredes: 1980s

 In 1982 his piece "Danças Para Uma Guitarra" was choreographed by Vasco Wellenkamp for the Gulbenkian Ballet.

 In 1983 Paredes released the live album Concerto em Frankfurt, recorded in a concert at the Frankfurt Opera.

 In 1986 he released a collaboration album with Portuguese composer António Victorino de Almeida, titled Invenções Livres.

 In 1987 he released a new solo album, Espelho de Sons, which reached 3rd place in the Portuguese weekly album charts.
 It was followed by Asas Sobre o Mundo, in 1989.

 1990s

-In 1990 Paredes release an album with American jazz bassist Charlie Haden, titled Dialogues.
+In 1990 Paredes released an album with American jazz bassist Charlie Haden, titled Dialogues.

 His last show was in October 1993 at the Aula Magna, in Lisbon, accompanied by Luísa Amaro.

 After retiring from music and public life, he release two more albums from previously unreleased material: Na Corrente (1996), containing pieces recorded between 1969 and 1973 at the Valentim de Carvalho studios, and Canção para Titi (2000), with recordings from 1993.